sourcegraph/handbook/content/departments/product-engineering/process/reporting-progress.md

 There are a few tabs:

-- The **Department KRs** tab tracks the top level product and engineering key results that the VPs and Directors review every week at the [VP team sync](../team/index.md#vp-team-sync).
-Updates are tracked and communicated in the [OKR slides](#okr-slides).
+- The **Department KRs** tab tracks the top level product and engineering key results that the KR owners, Directors and VPs update weekly.
-- The **Org KRs** tab tracks all the org level key results.
-VPs and Directors review this monthly, or as-needed when something is escalated by a Director.
 - The **Team Deliverables** tab tracks the next big roadmap items that each team is delivering in service of their KRs.
   - When teams are in the state where they have a clear KR, but don't yet have a clear roadmap to achieving that KR, the KR is included in this view.
 Once a roadmap item added, the KR is removed.
   - Teams should include any big current and future roadmap items that the team has line of sight to.